quandyfactory/dicttoxml/README.markdown

     >>> dicttoxml.set_debug(False)
     Debug mode is off.

-If you encounter any errors in the code, please file an issue: <https://github.com/quandyfactory/dicttoxml/issues>
+If you encounter any errors in the code, please file an issue on github: [https://github.com/quandyfactory/dicttoxml/issues](https://github.com/quandyfactory/dicttoxml/issues).

 ### Author